 Stanna is from Grayling, MI.
 She graduated with a B.S. in Chemistry and a B.A. in Music from Hope College in May of 2017, where she performed research under the guidance of Dr. Jeffrey B. Johnson.
 This involved the development of a rhodium catalyzed cross-coupling reaction resulting in the interconversion of quinolinyl ketones.
 In the Brown lab, Stanna is currently working on the arylboration of alkenes via Cu/Pd synergistic catalysis.
-When she is not in the lab, Stanna enjoys reading, playing the flute, singing, creative writing, playing volleyball, and kickboxing.
+When she is not in the lab, Stanna enjoys reading, playing the flute, singing, volleyball, and kickboxing.

 “I don’t need easy.
 I just need possible.” -Bethany Hamilton

 Grace grew up in in Greenwood, Indiana.
 She completed her undergraduate studies at Marian University where she majored in Chemistry and Biology, doing research with Professor Carl Lecher.
 Grace then spent a year at UIUC where she completed research under the direction of Professor Kami Hull.
 She joined the Brown lab in August 2018 and is now working on nickel-catalyzed alkene difunctionalization.
 In her free time, she enjoys hiking, reading and running.

 “You are never too old to set another goal or to dream a new dream.” – C. S. Lewis